Zequez/logseq-vault/pages/Integrity.md

 - Keeping my word and honoring my word
 	- I give my word and keep my word, and if I cannot keep my word the moment I discover this, I tell the other person this is so.
 	- Energy is freed up
+- Commitment is action; no action no commitment.
+	- No-action is also an action.
+- What is